Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography: Related Work

 \subsection{Iterative Image Reconstruction and Denoising}

-Although the post-reconstruction CT image denoising is simple and fast, an obvious limitation is that the high-pass filter (\emph{e.g.,} ramp filter) in the back-projection operation inevitably amplifies the noise component and introduces pattern-correlated artifacts, which makes denoising more challenging and thus deteriorates the performance.
-To cope with this issue, model-based image reconstruction (MBIR) comes to the rescue, given as:
+Although the post-reconstruction CT image denoising is simple and fast, an obvious limitation is that the high-pass filter (e.g., ramp filter) in the back-projection operation inevitably amplifies the noise component and introduces signal-dependent artifacts, which makes denoising more challenging and thus deteriorates the performance.
+To cope with this problem, model-based image reconstruction (MBIR) comes to the rescue, given by:

 where $\psi$ is the forward-projection operation that maps the reconstructed image $I$ back to the projection domain, $P_{n}$ represents the corresponding low-dose noisy observation, $\phi$ is a regularization function, and $\lambda$ is a balancing parameter.